20 Most used project management charts by managers

 Work breakdown structure (WBS)

 The work breakdown structure is an organized way of dividing a project into smaller manageable sections.
-In general, the WBS chart has a level 1 which contains the main tasks.
-The tasks at Level 1 are then divided into sub-tasks and listed in the downward direction.
+The WBS chart is level 1, which contains the main tasks.
+The tasks at Level 1 are then divided into sub-tasks and listed downward.

-While the WBS has no stats or figures to display, it certainly is useful in simplifying the way you manage projects.
+While the WBS has no stats or figures to display, it is useful in simplifying how you manage projects.
 It allows you to execute a project systematically and ensure proper resource allocation.

 Work breakdown structure offers a practical way of simplifying a complex project by breaking it into several tasks and subtasks.
-By breaking down the project and creating a task hierarchy, you will be able to formulate a better project plan, schedule and assign work, and ensure that project work gets executed systematically.
+By breaking down the project and creating a task hierarchy, you can formulate a better project plan, schedule and assign work, and ensure that project work gets executed systematically.

 Flow chart